-The --nosignals option can be used to inhibit processing of SIGINT.
+The --nosignals option can be used to inhibit all signal processing except for SIGUSR2.
 The handling of SIGUSR2 is vital for dealing with blocking system call in threads.
-If the way SWI-Prolog uses this signal conflicts with other applications, signal handling of either component must be modified.
-The SWI-Prolog signals are defined in pl-thread.h of the source distribution.
+The used signal may be changed using the --sigalert=NUM option or disabled using --sigalert=0.